Local exotic tori: Almost toric fibrations

 \subsection{Almost toric fibres}

 In this subsection, we compute the displacement energy of Lagrangian tori appearing as regular fibres of certain almost toric fibrations, which allows us to determine their displacement energy germ.
 The idea to use the displacement energy germ to distinguish almost toric fibres to obtain results similar to~\cite{Via17, Via16} was suggested to us by Felix Schlenk based on joint work with Yuri Chekanov.
 Let~$x \in \Delta_{\pi}$ be a point in the complement of the set of nodes in the base diagram of an almost toric fibration~$\pi \colon X \rightarrow \Delta_{\pi}$.
 Then~$\pi^{-1}(x)$ is a Lagrangian torus.
 We study the displacement energy of these Lagrangian tori in the special case of almost toric fibrations coming, as for example in~\S\ref{ssec:cp2mutations}, from mutations of an honest toric fibration.
 The crucial observation is the fact that ATF-fibres which do not lie on a branch cut line are untouched by mutations, see Lemma~\ref{prop:mutationfibreseq}.
+Hence, the displacement energy of ATF-fibres before a mutation determines the displacement energy of ATF-fibres (away from segments used for nodal slides) after the mutation, see Figure~\ref{fig:3} for an illustration.

 \begin{theorem} Let~$\pi \colon X \rightarrow \Delta_{\pi}$ be an ATF on a compact monotone symplectic four-manifold, which is obtained by mutations from a toric fibration~$\mu \colon X \rightarrow \Delta$.
 Then